 Make time for planning as well.
 Monday evenings or Saturday mornings, for example.
 When you set out time in your week to make choices, you’ll feel as if you’re making good progress while also ensuring that wedding planning doesn’t take over your life.

 Many employers are irritated when their employees plan weddings or answer vendor emails and phone calls during work hours (89 percent of brides confessed to wedding planning on company time), so establishing a fixed time for this can help to prevent conflicts at work.

 When you’re planning a wedding, it’s important to remember that there is no one-size-fits-all approach.
 Every couple has different needs and wants for their big day; this includes the stress levels involved in making sure every detail of your wedding goes off without a hitch.

-Achieving a balance between creativity and practicality can be tough, but our team at Designed Dream will help make things easier on both you and your loved ones with an exclusive offer for couples who are planning their weddings now or soon!
-Get started today by getting in touch with us through our contact page so we can start dreaming up some ideas together, whether it’s a micro wedding or planning a destination wedding abroad.
+Achieving a balance between creativity and practicality can be tough, but our team at Designed Dream will help make things easier for both you and your loved ones with an exclusive offer for couples who are planning their weddings now or soon!
+Get started today by getting in touch with us through our contact page so we can start dreaming up some ideas together, whether it’s an Ontario wedding package or planning a destination wedding abroad.